-The top row of buttons allows you to turn on Live View, take screen screenshots of your computer screen, navigate between Spaces, and open Launchpad.
+The top row of buttons allows you to turn on Live View, take screenshots of your computer screen, navigate between Spaces, and open Launchpad.

 Mouse

 Your device screen acts like a computer trackpad.
-Use it to control the mouse cursor on your computer, using following gestures.
+Use it to control the mouse cursor on your computer, using the following gestures.

 Keyboard